-In order to address the question of how long weed stays in your system, we must first focus our attention on THC, or delta-9-tetrahydrocannabinol, the intoxicating cannabinoid known for creating euphoric, stoned effects.
+In order to address the question, “How long does marijuana stay in your system?” we must first focus our attention on THC, or delta-9-tetrahydrocannabinol, the intoxicating cannabinoid known for creating euphoric, stoned effects.
 Other compounds stick around, too.
-But because THC remains federally illegal in the US, cannabis drug tests often exclusively screen for THC and THC metabolites, which are byproducts that are produced when THC is broken down in the body.
+But because THC remains federally illegal in the US, cannabis drug tests often exclusively screen for THC and THC metabolites, or byproducts that are produced when THC is broken down in the body.

 When cannabis is smoked or vaporized, THC enters the bloodstream through the lungs.
-From there, THC is carried in the bloodstream directly to the heart and pumped throughout the body, binding to the CB1 receptors located in the brain, certain organs, and central nervous system, as well as the CB2 receptors in the spleen and immune system.
+From there, it is carried in the bloodstream directly to the heart and pumped throughout the body where it binds to the CB1 receptors located in the brain, certain organs, and central nervous system, as well as the CB2 receptors in the spleen and immune system.
 These receptors are part of the endocannabinoid system.

 As blood circulates throughout the body, THC is continuously passed through the liver and broken down into metabolites.
 To detect the presence of cannabis in the body, most drug screening methods look for one metabolite called 11-nor-9-carboxy-THC, or THC-COOH.

-This inactive metabolite of THC, which is stored in the fat and gradually eliminated through urine and feces, remain in the body for far longer than active THC.
+This inactive metabolite of THC, which is stored in body fat and gradually eliminated through urine and feces, remains in the body for far longer than active THC.
 That's why so many marijuana detox drinks and kits claim to eliminate or mask the presence of THC metabolites.

-The process is slightly different when weed enters the system in the form of an edible or capsule.
-When cannabis is ingested, THC enters the bloodstream through the walls of the stomach and intestine, traveling directly to the liver where a large amount is eliminated or metabolized.
+The process is slightly different when cannabis is consumed in the form of an edible or capsule.
+When taken orally, THC enters the bloodstream through the walls of the stomach and intestines, traveling directly to the liver where a large amount is eliminated or metabolized.
 The remaining THC and THC metabolites are then circulated by the heart and sent to the brain.

-There are a variety of factors that might impact the amount of time that THC will stay in your system.
+There are a variety of factors that might affect the amount of time that THC will stay in your system.

-The higher the amount of THC that is consumed, the longer it will take the body to break down and work through the THC and its corresponding metabolites.
+The larger the amount of THC consumed, the longer it will take the body to break down and work through it and its corresponding metabolites.

-The overall duration and frequency of use by the consumer have a substantial influence on the length of time that weed will stay in your system.
-Most research on cannabinoid detection demonstrates that THC stays in the system of chronic users for far longer than one time or even occasional users.
-Frequency of cannabis use is also a notable risk factor in developing cannabis withdrawal symptoms.
+The overall duration and frequency of use have a substantial influence on the length of time that weed will stay in your system.
+Most research on cannabinoid detection demonstrates that THC stays in the system of chronic users far longer than one-time or even occasional users.
+Long-term, high-frequency cannabis use is also a notable risk factor in developing cannabis withdrawal symptoms.

-Genetics also impacts the length of time that THC remains in the system.
-For instance, people inherit different variants of the cytochrome P450 superfamily of enzymes, which modify THC in the body resulting in its elimination through the urine.
+Genetics also affect the length of time that THC remains in the system.
+For instance, people inherit different variants of the cytochrome P450 superfamily of enzymes, which modify THC levels in the body, resulting in its elimination through the urine.

 A body with higher metabolic functions can break down cannabinoids at a faster rate, shortening the length of time that THC and its metabolites will remain detectable in the body.

-There's no universal standard for how long weed stays in the system because it depends on too many variables.
+There's no universal standard for how long weed stays in anyone's system because it depends on too many variables.
 THC and its metabolites can be detected in blood, urine, saliva, and hair.
-But existing research allows us to gain a better understanding and make a well-educated estimate.
+But existing research allows us to gain a better understanding and make well-educated estimates for various systems.

 Upon inhalation, active THC can be found in the bloodstream within a matter of seconds and can be detected in plasma for several hours, depending on the frequency of use and dosage.
-According to a 2004 review published in Therapeutic Drug Monitoring, the plasma concentration of THC peaks just 3 to 8 minutes after inhalation and then decreases quickly with a half-life of about 30 minutes.
-The study claims that THC is detectable in blood for about 5 hours, but the THC metabolite THC-COOH has a detection time of up to 25 days.
+According to a 2004 review published in Therapeutic Drug Monitoring, the plasma concentration of THC peaks just three to eight minutes after inhalation and then decreases quickly with a half-life of about 30 minutes.
+The study claims that THC is detectable in blood for about five hours, but the THC metabolite THC-COOH has a detection time of up to 25 days.

 In a 2009 study published in the journal Addiction, researchers monitored cannabinoid concentrations in the blood of 25 frequent cannabis users.
 During seven days of abstinence from cannabis use, nine subjects, or 36%, had no measurable THC in their system, while the other 16 still had at least one positive THC test over the same timeframe.
 After the weeklong period ended, six of the subjects still had detectable THC concentrations and all subjects had measurable levels of the metabolite THC-COOH.

 So, while the active form of THC doesn't remain in your bloodstream for an extended period of time, THC metabolites can still be found in the body several weeks after use.

-In a 2005 review authored by Paul Cary, director of the Toxicology and Drug Monitoring Laboratory at the University of Missouri, Cary stated that THC detection times rarely exceeded 30 days, occurring in a select few cases.
+A 2005 review published by the National Drug Court Institute states that THC detection times rarely exceeded 30 days.
 The study aims to provide “practical cannabinoid detection guidance,” despite the many factors that influence how long weed stays in the system.

-Using the recommended cutoff concentration point of 50 ng/mL, the study suggests that a chronic cannabis user is unlikely to have detectable THC metabolites in their urine longer than 10 days after the more recent smoking episode.
-At the lower, more sensitive 20 ng/mL cutoff concentration point, however, the metabolites in chronic users could be detected for up to 21 days after consumption, and possibly longer in some rare instances.
-For one time users, however, the same study found that even with the most stringent 20 ng/mL cutoff concentration point, it would be unlikely for a drug screening to detect THC metabolites in urine after seven days.
+Using the recommended cutoff concentration point of 50 ng/mL, the study suggests that a chronic cannabis user is unlikely to have detectable THC metabolites in their urine longer than 10 days after the most recent smoking session.
+At the lower, more sensitive 20 ng/mL cutoff concentration point, however, the metabolites in chronic cannabis users could be detected for up to 21 days after consumption, and possibly longer in some rare instances.
+For one-time users, however, the same study found that even with the more stringent 20 ng/mL cutoff concentration point, it would be unlikely for a drug screening to detect THC metabolites in urine after seven days.

 THC and its metabolites can also be detected in the saliva of occasional and chronic users.
-A 2014 study published in Drug Testing and Analysis looked at cannabinoids in oral fluid found that THC metabolites were detectable in the saliva of occasional users for one to three days and chronic users for up to 29 days.
+A 2014 study published in Drug Testing and Analysis looked at cannabinoids in oral fluid and found that THC metabolites were detectable in the saliva of occasional users for one to three days and chronic users for up to 29 days.

-On the other hand, a 2017 study published in Drug and Alcohol Review analyzed hair samples collected from 136 subjects found detectable levels of THC in 77% of chronic users, 39% of light users, and zero in non-users, showcasing that the chance of having THC found in hair grows significantly with increased frequency of use.
-While the authors of the study stated that hair analysis is a viable method for detecting cannabis consumption, they also acknowledge that it's unreliable for detecting light cannabis use.
+On the other hand, a 2017 study published in Drug and Alcohol Review analyzed hair samples collected from 136 subjects and found detectable levels of THC in 77% of chronic users, 39% of light users, and in zero non-users, showing that the chance of having THC found in hair samples grows significantly with increased frequency of use.
+While the authors of the study stated that hair analysis is a viable method for detecting cannabis consumption, they also acknowledged that it's unreliable for detecting light cannabis use.